What is this random AMDAutoUpdate.exe window?

 what is amdautoupdate.exe window

-AMDAutoUpdate.exe is a file that comes with AMD software, mainly the Ryzen Master utility and sometimes the Adrenalin software suite.
-AMD is a big name in the processor and graphics world, making tools to make their products work better.
+AMDAutoUpdate.exe is an executable file linked with AMD software, especially the Ryzen Master utility and sometimes the Adrenalin software suite.
+AMD, a big name in processors and graphics, uses this to improve the performance of their products.

 Linked issue: PC Keeps Restarting When Opening Ryzen Master